Diamond Aircraft Industries: 2000s

 In 2002, a new programme to develop an aircraft equipped with twin diesel engines, the Diamond DA42 Twin Star, was launched.
 During May 2004, the DA42 received certification.
 Even prior to its introduction to service, a heavy order book for the DA42 had already been accumulated, and plans had been mooted for the development of a dedicated unmanned air vehicle (UAV) platform based upon the type.
 This would be introduced as the Aeronautics Defense Dominator, a medium-altitude long-endurance (MALE) unmanned aerial vehicle (UAV) which was used for aerial surveillance duties.

 In 2003, Diamond announced the launch of its light jet program, known as the Diamond D-Jet.
 This five-seat single engine jet aircraft was marketed towards the emergent very light jet market, and was considered to be a major diversification for the company.
 Nonetheless, Feinig was confident on the prospective demand for the type, forecasting that around 15 per cent of demand for the D-Jet would come from existing Diamond customers.
 Development of the D-Jet, unlike the majority of the company's programs, would be protracted as a result of numerous factors, of both a technical and fiscal nature.

 Speaking in 2004, Feinig stated of the company's ambition "Our vision is to be number one manufacturer of propeller-driven single and twins... and we aim to hold that position within five years".
 During 2001, aircraft deliveries totalled 176; during 2003, deliveries had risen to 263.
 In 2004, deliveries were forecast to climb as high as 850 aircraft per year in 2008.
 In 2005, the company announced the establishment of a joint venture that sought to produce the DA-40 light aircraft in China.

 In 2004, the company opened its new 100000 sqft composites facility in Austria; it housed production of wings and fuselages for the DA42 and the in-development D-Jet, and supported Diamond's ambitions to boost annual production capacity to 600 aircraft, around half of which will be shipped to Canada for final assembly.
 Also during 2004, a new supply-orientated subsidiary, named Diamond Aircraft Croatia, was established to perform the manufacture of labour-intensive composite parts in a new purpose-built factory in Varaždin, Croatia.

-In December 2008, the company informed employees by mail that, as a consequence of the economic situation, they would be laying off 100 workers from the company's Austrian facility in Wiener Neustadt.
+In December 2008, due to the 2008 financial crisis, the company laid off 100 workers from its Austrian facility in Wiener Neustadt.
 At that time, the facility employed 700 of the company's 2,100 worldwide workforce.
 The wider market for general aircraft had plummeted as an impact of the Great Recession; the gradual recovery from this event would take many years and would not be without consequence on several of Diamond's existing production lines and development programmes.